realm/realm-dotnet/doc/userdoc_for_web.md

 2. Property names must be between 0 and 63 bytes in length.
 UTF8 characters are supported.
 An exception will be thrown at your app's initialization if this limit is exceeded.
 3. **TBD binary data** properties cannot hold data exceeding 16MB in size.
 To store larger amounts of data, either break it up into 16MB chunks or store it directly on the file system, storing paths to these files in the realm.
 An exception will be thrown at runtime if your app attempts to store more than 16MB in a single property.
 4. **TBD DateTime** properties may have other limitations.
-5. Any single Realm file cannot be larger than the amount of memory your application would be allowed to map in iOS — this changes per device, and depends on how fragmented the memory space is at that point in time (there is a radar open about this issue: rdar://17119975).
-If you need to store more data, you can map it over multiple Realm files.
+5. IOS Limitation: The total size of all open Realm files cannot be larger than the amount of memory your application would be allowed to map in iOS — this changes per device, and depends on how fragmented the memory space is at that point in time (there is a radar open about this issue: rdar://17119975).
+If you need to store more data, you can split into multiple Realm files and open and close them as needed.

 ### Preview Limitations
 Features missing from this preview version which are expected to be added prior to release: